 This service is for an itinerant art teacher to be shared between districts where needed and requested by the school districts served by CiTi.
-Services must be purchased on a FTE basis (313.000) not to exceed .6 FTE.
+Services must be purchased on an FTE basis (313.000), not to exceed .6 FTE.

 Julie Landy

-Director of Exceptional Education
+Director of Exceptional and Alternative Education

-963-4315
+315.963.4315

 jlandy@CiTiboces.org